PrincipalWang/Vi-performance-project-for-DSC80-UCSD/README.md

 ## Null Hypothesis (H0)
 My model is fair.
 Its accuracy for matches where Vi is picked is the same as its accuracy for matches where Vi is not picked.
 ## Alternative Hypothesis (H1)
 My model is unfair.
 Its accuracy for matches where Vi is picked is not the same as its accuracy for matches where Vi is not picked.
+## Groups
+Group X: Games where Vi was picked. <br>
+Group Y: Games where Vi was not picked.
 ## Result
 Overall Accuracy: 0.9206349206349206  <br>
 Observed Accuracy Difference: -1.0  <br>